luhm/luhm/README.md

 📊 [Salário em Dados](https://github.com/luhm/projeto_salarios_dados) - an understanding of salary in data field of work.

-📊 Leads de mentoria - a analysis for the mentoring project at Caju Code
+📊 Leads de mentoria - an E2E project with ETL and EDA for the mentoring project at Caju Code

 <br>
 <br>